chebpy/chebpy/README.rst

 As of v0.4.0 ChebPy supports complex variable representations.
 This makes it extremely convenient to perform certain computations in the complex plane.

-For example, here is how we can plot a series of "Bernstein ellipses".
-(These are important objects in the convergence theory of of Chebyshev series approximations of analytic functions.)
+For example here is how we can plot a series of "Bernstein ellipses" - important objects in the convergence theory of Chebyshev series approximations for analytic functions.
 They are computed as transformations of the scaled complex unit circle under the Joukowsky map:

 .. code:: python